Last updated: 2026-04-20

 Should You Buy the 2023 Chevrolet Tahoe?

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (56).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (56).
+An extended warranty is worth pricing out.

 Compared to the 2024 Chevrolet Tahoe, which scored 8 points higher.
 See also the 2022 Chevrolet Tahoe for an earlier comparison.